Berrien Conservation District – Produce Safety Technician

 The position is grant-funded and is renewed annually depending on funding.
 Benefits include paid holidays and paid time off.
 Berrien Conservation District does not offer insurance benefits.

-Submit a cover letter stating your suitability for the position based on knowledge, skills, and abilities along with a resume and application complete with references by email to Nancy Carpenter, Berrien Conservation District at firstname.lastname@example.org.
-Applications received by June 12th will have the first review; the position will remain open until filled.
+Submit a cover letter stating your suitability for the position based on knowledge, skills, and abilities along with a resume and application complete with references by email to Nancy Carpenter, Berrien Conservation District at email@example.com.
+The position will remain open until filled.

 Berrien Conservation District is an equal opportunity employer and provider.